rishikapadia/SchedulesUpdater/README.md

 It enables users to manage their schedules separately from other users.

 The file "schedule-2.py" is of my own creation.
-All other files are part of the imported "mechanize" or "twilio" libraries.
+All other files are part of the imported "Beautiful Soup" or "Twilio" libraries.